Velocidex/velociraptor/services/lsp/README.md

 To connect the LSP server to remove deployment simply create an API key as described in the docs.
 You only need a key with the `reader` role.
-Store the key somethere on the local system.
+Store the key somewhere on the local system.

 Create a shell script (for example ~/bin/vqllsp) with execute permissions:
 ```bash